Whoopi Goldberg Was All Smiles After Patrick Stewart’s Shocking ‘Star Trek: Picard’ Season 2 Invite

 “What a treat!
 Whoopi, as a fan of Star Trek and for the millions of fans out there, it would be amazing to see you back!
 Made my day!!!” said one Twitter follower of the daytime talk series.

-“This should be the entire second season, Picard, Guinan, and Q just out zipping around the Galaxy,” said a second fan of the series of their hopes for a possible storyline for Season 2.
+“This should be the entire second season, Picard, Guinan, and Q just out zipping around the Galaxy,” said a second fan of the series, expressing their hopes for a possible storyline for Season 2.

-A third fan of both actors noted that they felt Sir Patrick Stewart as Picard and Whoopi Goldberg and Guinan had some of the most iconic interactions in the history of Star Trek: The Next Generation.
-The fan remarked on the social media site they felt it was “heartwarming” the twosome reprise their on-screen relationship.
+A third fan of both actors noted that they felt Sir Patrick Stewart as Picard and Whoopi Goldberg as Guinan had some of the most iconic interactions in the history of Star Trek: The Next Generation.
+The person remarked they felt it was “heartwarming” that the twosome reprise their on-screen relationship.

 The Twitter clip has been liked over 15,000 times and retweeted over 3,000 times and counting.